 She knew Sarek could feel her swelling emotion, and she could sense his controlled echo in response.
 Temporarily oblivious to the their surroundings, the pair just stared at one another, lost in the moment of what they had just done.

 There was silence for a moment before Stewart spoke again to conclude the ceremony.
 "Sarek and Amanda have consented together in marriage, and have witnessed the same before you, and have pledged their faith to each other.
 May these two find happiness in their matrimony.
 May they live faithfully together, may they ever remain compassionate.
-May their years be rich in the joys of life, and their days be long upon the earth.
+May their years be rich in the joys of life, and their days be long upon the Earth, or wherever they may choose to call home.

 "By the power of your commitment to each other, and the power vested in me, I now pronounce you husband and wife."
 Stewart looked to Sarek.
 "You may kiss the bride."